2016 Advent Coloring Pages - 8.5x11

 NOTE: If you are interested in our new Advent Journey Coloring Posters & Pages, you can learn more information here.

 These are the 8.5x11 versions of our popular 2016 Advent Coloring Posters.
 When you purchase this digital download, you'll receive two versions of the coloring designs.
 One is the same design that you will find on our large Coloring Posters.
 As 8.5x11 printouts they tend to be quite detailed, and they may be too detailed for our youngest coloring friends.

 That is why we are also including a simplified design as 8.5x11 printouts that you can use to still create the larger illustration by putting them all together.

-These are a bit more elaborate than last year's Advent Coloring Sheets, which simply focused on the traditional Advent words of Hope, Joy, Peace and Love.
-But we believe that these coloring sheets will not only create a beautiful piece of artwork for your congregation or home, but they will also spark important conversations throughout Advent.
+These are a bit more elaborate than last year's Advent Coloring Pages, which simply focused on the traditional Advent words of Hope, Joy, Peace and Love.
+But we believe that these coloring pages will not only create a beautiful piece of artwork for your congregation or home, but they will also spark important conversations throughout Advent.

 First, a few important notes:

 - Inclusive Language: We strive to create all of our resources here at Illustrated Children's Ministry using inclusive language.
 We don't do this just to be politically correct, but because we believe it's important theologically to not continue to use only masculine and patriarchal language for a God who surpasses all of those categories.